Shi-Soul/gtproj/README.md

 # Game Theory Project | Melting Pot Contest @ AI3617-2024-Spring

 ## Overview

+This repo is our project for the Game Theory course.
+We focus on solving two substrates, Prisoners Dilemma in the Matrix Repeate (or PD Matrix for short) and Clean Up, from Melting Pot Contest 2023.
+The goal is to build an agent that can play well in each substrate.

+We build both Rule-based agent and RL agent for it.
+Our rule-based agent is only implemented in PD Matrix, composed of Policy Sampler and Global Navigation (See `jd_comp/agents/rule_agent`).
+Our RL agent is trained using the TESS framework, with our modified environment and reward function, called RIN ( Reward shaping Is all you Need ).
+(See `tess/`)

+Our PD Matrix agent is evaluated in Jidi.ai Platform, and our Clean Up agent is evaluated in the Melting Pot.

+Code Structure:
 - jd_comp: an example code for submitting agent to jidi.ai competition
 - mp_contest: code for trainning agent
 - tess: tess framework, with our modification